Center for Pediatric Nanomedicine (CPN)

 The biomedical engineering faculty members who are involved in the CPN activities include: Dr. Wilbur Lam, biomedical engineer; Barbara Boyan, professor and Price Gilbert Jr. Chair in Tissue Engineering and associate dean for research; Niren Murthy, associate professor of biomedical engineering; Michael Davis, assistant professor of biomedical engineering; Phil Santangelo, assistant professor of biomedical engineering; Shuming Nie, professor and the Wallace H. Coulter Distinguished Faculty Chair in Biomedical Engineering; Thomas Barker, assistant professor of biomedical engineering; and Ravi Bellamkonda, professor and associate vice president for research.

-The Children's Center for Pediatric Nanomedicine is led by Dr. Gang Bao, PhD, and is an integral component of the overall research "center map" that represents all the areas of focus Children's, Emory, Georgia Tech, and Morehouse are building for the future of child health research.
+The Children's Center for Pediatric Nanomedicine is led by MG Finn, PhD, and is an integral component of the overall research "center map" that represents all the areas of focus Children's, Emory, Georgia Tech, and Morehouse are building for the future of child health research.

 About Nanoscience and Nanotechnology at Georgia Tech.